Yank Levy: Field service

-From 1918 to 1919 Levy served with the 39th Battalion, Royal Fusiliers (part of the Jewish Legion) in Palestine and Transjordan.
+From 1918–19, Levy served with the 39th Battalion, Royal Fusiliers (part of the Jewish Legion) in Palestine and Transjordan.
 That tour ended when he was gassed and contracted malaria.
-He trained in Nova Scotia, England, and Egypt, and was dispatched as a machine gunner.
-In September 1918 his unit moved through the Egyptian desert.
-The unit entered the Jordan River valley, taking control of Es-Salt in a campaign against the Turks.
+He trained in Nova Scotia, England, and Egypt, later being dispatched as a machine gunner.
+In September 1918, his unit traversed the Egyptian desert and entered the Jordan River valley, taking control of Es-Salt in a campaign against the Turks.
 With two other members of the 39th Battalion, he encountered scouts of Colonel T. E. Lawrence.
-The scouts invited them to tea, and told them stories of amazing feats, and "Levy decided on a lifelong career in guerrilla warfare."
+The scouts invited them to tea, and told them stories of amazing feats, resulting in Levy pursuing "a lifelong career in guerrilla warfare."